Skip to main content

 }

-The access-address x.x.x.x is to prevent the y.y.y.y IP to also be broadcasted (if access-address is not specified, all IPs specified as address are published/broadcasted).
+The access-address x.x.x.x prevents the y.y.y.y IP to also be broadcast.
+If access-address is not specified, all IPs specified as address are published or broadcast.

 service {